SpiffyJohnson/Simple-Text-Editor/README.md

 Written using the Tkinter graphical library for Python.

 Features:
+---
 * Terminal-based navigation with commands
 * File opening, editing, and saving
 * Command memory via the up- and down-arrow keys
-* Colorscheme manipulation, including presets and custom fg and bg control
+* Colorscheme manipulation, including presets and custom foreground and background commands

 List of commands:
+---
 * LOAD, OPEN, L,                  - Load file by name
 * SAVE, S,                        - Save file by name
 * DELETE, DESTROY, DEL,           - Delete file by name